 Mrs. Summers looked at her with wide eyes.
-"I did…but there were always more stairs," she said forlornly, staring off into the distance like she was re-seeing some traumatic incident.
+"I did…but there were always more stairs," she forlornly said, staring off into the distance like she was re-seeing some traumatic incident.

-Eyes filled with concern, Anna looked over her mother to Elsa.
-"Elsa, help her," she directed, nodding her head down towards her panting mother.
+Anna looked over her mother to Elsa.
+"Elsa, help her," she directed, nodding her head at her panting mother.

-Elsa reluctantly stepped forward and Anna began to lean her mother into Elsa's arms.
+Elsa reluctantly stepped forward, and Anna began to lean her mother into Elsa's arms.
 "You!"
 Mrs. Summers cried, turning in Anna's arms and glaring accusingly at Elsa.
-She huddled closer to Anna and away from Elsa.
 "Don't touch me!
 I'm allergic to scum," she spat.

 Elsa growled, her ears turning red and her outstretched hands that were going to hold the woman clenching into fists.

-Anna sighed before she turned her mother to guide her into the room, nudging her forward.
+Anna sighed before she turned her mother to guide her into the room.
 "Come on, mom.
 Watch the step."

 "More stairs!"
-Mrs. Summers cried hysterically, burying her face in Anna's chest like a child.
+Mrs. Summers hysterically cried, burying her face in Anna's chest like a child.

 "Later," Mrs. Summers choked out, turning her face from Anna's chest to get easier access to air.
 "I can't swallow yet."